Professor Nam H Cho

 IDF recently asked people across the globe to evaluate the governmental response to diabetes.
 Globally, 44% of people believe their government has a responsibility to provide diabetes care.
 But only 17% think their government is doing enough.

 If governments were to do more, such as providing guidance to the one-in-five health professionals who have not received postgraduate training on diabetes, they would support the prevention, early diagnosis and treatment of diabetes and its complications, which would help to build a more sustainable future.
 As a consequence, governments would spend less money on treating people with diabetes when it’s already too late.
-This could be money saved and misery avoided.

 Prevention through education

 Of the estimated 425 million people living with diabetes, around 10% have type 1 diabetes.
-At present, there is no way to prevent type 1 diabetes.
+At present, there is in fact no way to prevent type 1 diabetes.
 If untreated, the diagnosis of type 1 diabetes is a death sentence.

 Stop the epidemic in its tracks

 Diabetes is a serious global problem and it is at the point of becoming uncontrollable.
-Governments can make a significant impact in preventing the unnecessary deaths and disabilities of millions of people across the world.
+Governments can in general make a significant impact in preventing the unnecessary deaths and disabilities of millions of people across the world.
 We need to work together to make the changes today that will protect the health of families tomorrow.

 IDF World Diabetes Month and Day Report, Arlington Research, August 2018